-- (1) There shall be appointed such number of magistrates as are in the opinion of the Minister, after consultation with the Chief Justice, required for the efficient administration of justice.

-- (2) Magistrates shall be of the following grades-

-- (a) chief magistrate;

-- (b) magistrate grade I;

-- (c) magistrate grade II; and

-- (d) magistrate grade III.

-- (3) The powers and jurisdiction of a magistrate shall be determined by the grade of his or her appointment and the powers and jurisdiction conferred upon that grade by this Act and by any written law for the time being in force.
+- (1) There shall be appointed such number of magistrates as are in the opinion of the Minister, after consultation with the Chief Justice, required for the efficient administration of justice. - (2) Magistrates shall be of the following grades- - (a) chief magistrate; - (b) magistrate grade I; - (c) magistrate grade II; - (d) [paragraph (d) repealed by section 1 of Act 7 of 2007]. - (3) The powers and jurisdiction of a magistrate shall be determined by the grade of his or her appointment and the powers and jurisdiction conferred upon that grade by this Act and by any written law for the time being in force.